MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 If you want to look at the raw Markdown file, you can find that [here](https://github.com/MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md)

-Bonus-Info: If you for some reason need to pass data from one model to the other you can also use the signaling structs for that.
+Bonus-Info: If you need to pass data from one model to the other you can also use the signaling structs for that.

 ## Questions